Free Design and Pattern - Sewing Set

 then add the yellow glass beads.

-2. Continue with the Gold Leaves in Ribbon Stitch.
+2. Continue the Gold Leaves in Ribbon Stitch.

-( The Cosmos Tutorial will aid in positioning each petal).
+marking. ( The Cosmos Tutorial will aid in

-hoop and give the double sewing cotton a firm pull,
+the hoop and give the double sewing cotton

-so it sits snuggly against your ribbon.
-On the pincushion
+a firm pull, so it sits snuggly against your ribbon.

 Enlarge to A 4 Size